My atrial fibrillation story - 1 year post Wolf Mini-Maze 8/3/2006

 One thing of note...
 I quit smoking on February 14, 2011 and have definitely noticed an improvement since then.
 I wasn't a heavy smoker, maybe a pack a week, but it clearly had an effect on the stability of my atria.
 I won't go so far as to say it caused the atrial fib, but I'm now sure that it contributed.
 If you smoke, please consider quitting.
-I still drink plenty of beer and remain convinced that my condition is not affected by alcohol.
+I still drink plenty of beer and remain convinced that my condition is not affected by alcohol, at least not significantly.

 This surgery gave me my life back.
 I am so thankful for the years that I've been given, free of atrial fib.
 While it was an incredibly difficult ordeal, it was worth every second of pain.
 I'd do it again today if I had to.